 Historically, we have financed our operations primarily from the sale of debt and equity securities.
-As of December 31, 2010, we had cash and cash equivalents of \$3,812,535.
-Our financing activities generated \$0.04 million for the year ended December 31, 2010, compared to approximately \$6.9 million for the year ended December 31, 2009.
-The cash generated in 2009 was the result of \$1.13 million in net proceeds from a convertible note offering on April 14 and May 14, 2009, \$4.7 million in net proceeds from a registered direct offering on December 14, 2009 and \$1.1 million in net proceeds from the exercise of options and warrants.
+As of December 31, 2011, we had cash and cash equivalents of \$7,109,215.
+Our financing activities generated \$8.6 million for the year ended December 31, 2011, compared to approximately \$0.04 million for the year ended December 31, 2010.
+The cash generated in 2011 was proceeds from the sale of our securities in two separate offerings.
 During January 2011, we sold an aggregate of 384,759 shares of our common stock for net proceeds of \$1,066,266 under an "at the market" continuous offering program pursuant to a prospectus supplement dated May 17, 2010.
-During February 2011, we raised net proceeds of approximately \$7,622,800 through a public offering of common stock and warrants pursuant to a prospectus supplement dated February 8, 2011.
-Our current burn rate, which is in the absence of any clinical trial as well as significant activities in preparation for such a trial, is approximately \$380,000 per month.
-While we believe we have sufficient liquidity to support our operations through 2011, we will need to raise additional capital in the future to fund our current business plan and support our operations.
+During February 2011, we raised net proceeds of \$7,551,891 through a public offering of common stock and warrants pursuant to a prospectus supplement dated February 8, 2011.

+Our burn rate during 2011, in the absence of any clinical trial as well as significant activities in preparation for such a trial, was approximately \$470,000 per month.
+If we do not commence a clinical trial, and if we also do not engage in any significant activities in preparation for such a trial, we believe we have sufficient liquidity to support operations through 2012.
+However, we will need to raise additional capital to fund our current business plan and support our operations.

-We currently intend to use the proceeds from the February 2011 public offering for general corporate purposes (including working capital and operational purposes) and to prepare for and proceed toward the initiation of a pivotal Phase III clinical study in the United States of Tovaxin in RR-MS, although the proceeds from such offering together with our existing resources would not be adequate to permit us to proceed materially beyond the initiation of such a study (i.e., the dosing of the first patient) or to complete such study or any significant portion of it.
-A pivotal Phase III clinical study in the United States of Tovaxin in RR-MS is expected to involve 240 patients and take approximately two and one-half years to complete.
-If we are able to commence such a study in the second half of 2011, the costs of such study as well as the ongoing expenses of our operations through the expected completion date of such study are estimated at approximately \$35 million.
-Unless we secure at least a substantial portion of the additional resources that will be necessary to complete the planned Phase III study and support our operations during the pendency of such study, or we are reasonably confident that such resources will be secured, we would likely not proceed with the initiation of such study.
+We currently intend to continue to use our available cash to fund general corporate purposes (including working capital and operational purposes) and to prepare for and proceed toward the initiation of a Phase IIb clinical study of Tovaxin in SP-MS, subject to securing the necessary resources to conduct such a study.
+We also remain committed to further advancing Tovaxin in RR-MS at a later date (also subject to securing the necessary resources to do so).
+Significant activities in preparation for, and the conduct of, a clinical trial will result in substantial increases in our monthly cash burn.
+A Phase IIb clinical study in North America of Tovaxin is expected to involve 180 patients and take approximately three years to complete.
+If we are able to commence such a study in the first half of 2012, the costs of such study as well as the ongoing expenses of our operations through the expected completion date of such study are estimated at approximately \$32 million.
+Our existing resources would not be adequate to permit us to proceed materially beyond the initiation of such a study (i.e., the dosing of the first patient) or to complete such study or any significant portion of it.
+Unless we secure at least a substantial portion of the additional resources that will be necessary to complete the planned Phase IIb study and support our operations during the pendency of such study, or we are reasonably confident that such resources will be secured, we would likely not proceed with the initiation of such study.

-Given our need for substantial amounts of capital, in addition to the proceeds from the February 2011 offering, to undertake a pivotal Phase III clinical study in the United States of Tovaxin in RR-MS, we intend to continue to explore potential opportunities and alternatives to obtain the significant additional resources that will be necessary to complete the planned Phase III study and to support the operations of the Company during the pendency of such study.
+Given our need for substantial amounts of capital to undertake a Phase IIb clinical study in North America of Tovaxin in SP-MS, we intend to continue to explore potential opportunities and alternatives to obtain the significant additional resources that will be necessary to complete the planned Phase IIb study and to support the operations of the Company during the pendency of such study.
 In addition to one or more additional financings, these opportunities and alternatives may include a partnering arrangement with a large biotech or pharmaceutical company.
 There can be no assurance that any such financings or partnering arrangement can be consummated on acceptable terms, if at all.